Focus on Feedback

-Feedback and assessment is a fundamental part of the learning process.
-Feedback indicates both written and oral evaluative comments on an assessment.
-Feedback can be given by your tutor, lecturer or peers.
+Feedback on assessment is a fundamental part of the learning process.
+Feedback indicates both written and oral evaluative comments on an assessment, and can be given by a student’s tutor, lecturer, or peers.

 - Timescale for feedback

 The University’s Feedback Framework, states that feedback should be “timely, supportive, understandable and focused on improvement”.

 Feedback should normally be provided within a maximum of three working weeks, and it is the responsibility of your School or department to make clear when you can expect to receive feedback.

 For summative assessment, feedback normally includes an indicative grade and written comments from your tutor.
 To make the most of written feedback you can:

 - Collect your marked work and read through the comments.

 - Make sure you understand what your grade means.

 - Read through the comments carefully, noting what you did well and what can be improved for your next assignment.

 - If you have read through the comments and are still unclear about how you can improve your work, make an appointment to speak to your tutor or academic advisor.